-Have you ever found yourself staring blankly at the FICA tax information on your pay stub, and wondered how it impacts your future retirement benefits?
-You’re not alone.
+Have you ever wondered how the FICA tax information on your pay stub impacts your future retirement benefits?

 The Bankrate Daily

 2 of 8

-There are many ways a married couple can decide to take their Social Security benefits, according to Alicia Munnell, director of the Center for Retirement Research at Boston College.
+There are many ways to collect Social Security benefits, says Alicia Munnell, director of the Center for Retirement Research at Boston College.
 You can’t ask Social Security to list them all, so what’s the right choice?

 It’s hard to beat waiting until you’ve reached full retirement age to start collecting Social Security because the monthly benefit is so much higher.
 For example, if you were born in 1955, your full retirement age is 66 years and 2 months.
 That would be the age at which you can collect 100 percent of your benefit.